Sk8er Boi: Synopsis

 The video centers around an impromptu concert held by Lavigne in a Los Angeles street intersection.
 It begins by showing several of Lavigne's friends and band members promoting the concert in advance via graffiti, flyers, email and posters.
 Lavigne and her band arrive at the location and begin performing on the roofs of their cars; a crowd quickly gathers.
 Towards the end of the song, police cars and a helicopter arrive to disperse the crowd, while Lavigne uses her guitar to break the car windshield.
 Lavigne then throws the guitar onto the road and looks up at the helicopter.

 The impromptu concert was filmed in the intersection of 7th St & S Spring St in Los Angeles on 28 July 2002, after the remainder of the scenes had been completed the previous day.

 Awards and nominations

-"Sk8er Boi" was nominated and won many awards.
+"Sk8er Boi" was nominated and won multiple awards.
 At the 45th Annual Grammy Awards ceremony, Lavigne received five nominations, including Best Female Rock Vocal Performance for "Sk8er Boi", but lost it to Sheryl Crow's "Steve McQueen".
 The song won "Favorite Song" at the 2003 Kids' Choice Awards, "Choice Music Single" at the 2003 Teen Choice Awards and "Best Pop Song" at Socan Awards.